sderaps/DMM/README.md

 4. IOB
 5. Blose Watch App Graph, From Dexcom Share or Libre Linkup
 ______

-**DMM6** Watch Face From the top left Complication going across using "Specific"  Glucodatahandler  V1.2 or Higher Customizations are as follows.
+**DMM6** Watch Face From the top left Complication going across using "Specific"  Glucodatahandler
+Customizations are as follows.
 1. Phone Battery
 2. Glucose and Trend ( Big and Colored)
 3. Watch Battery
 ______
+**DMM7** Watch Face From the top left Complication going across using "Specific"  Glucodatahandler  V1.2 or Higher and Blose Watch App for Wear OS 5 ONLY
+Customizations are as follows.
+1. Blose “Graph” only ( Wear OS 5 Devices Only)
+2. Phone Battery Level
+3. IOB
+4. Watch Battery Level
+5. Blose Glucose (Use for Stale Graph Notification) if No Data
+6. Delta and Time Stamp Big (Glucodatahandler v1.2 Beta)
+7. Glucose and Trend Big and Colored
+8. Heart Rate or Timer or Other
+____
 ## Installing the Apk Watch Face File

 Download Wear Installer 2 App from Play Store Here: